TheCandidStartup/TheCandidStartup.github.io/_drafts/event-sourced-spreadsheet-data.md

 # Unit Tests

 I have existing unit tests for my reference implementation of `SpreadsheetData`.
 I immediately ran into problems with the now asynchronous implementation of `setCellValueAndFormat`.
-I could make the unit tests asynchronous, but without returning a promise, there's no easy way to wait for the operation to complete.
+I could make the unit tests asynchronous but without returning a promise, there's no easy way to wait for the operation to complete.

 ```ts
 function tasksProcessed(): Promise<void> {